-60% AMI 85% AMI 4 person household in Allegany County \$44,640 \$ 63,250 2 person household in Anne Arundel County \$40,080 \$ 56,800
+60% AMI 85% AMI 4 person household in Allegany County \$45,480 \$ 64,450 2 person household in Anne Arundel County \$42,480 \$ \$60,200

-^{} Anne Arundel County is located in the Baltimore PMSA.
+\ Anne Arundel County is located in the Baltimore PMSA.

-While grant applicants do not have to receive the energy benefits of the grant directly, grant applications must clearly outline how low- or moderate-income Marylanders will benefit from the grant.
+Grant applications must clearly specify how low- or moderate-income Marylanders will benefit from the grant either as participants in the program or as beneficiaries.
 For instance, a non-profit organization could apply for a grant to make energy efficiency improvements in a senior living facility where residents are responsible for paying utility bills.

-As part of the grant requirements, Grantees will be responsible for verifying that program participants are in compliance with the established income limits.
-Section 41: Eligibility Verification of the grant application requires grant applicants to describe the process that will be used to verify that all participants and/or beneficiaries comply with the low-to-moderate income requirements.
+As part of Program requirements, Grantees will be responsible for verifying that program participants and/or beneficiaries comply with the established income limits.
+Section 40: Eligibility Verification of the grant application requires applicants to describe the process that the applicant will use to verify that all participants and/or beneficiaries comply with the low-to-moderate income requirements.

-Allowable Grant Measures
+Allowable Program Measures

-The majority of grant funds should be used directly on energy efficiency measures, including the purchase and installation of machinery and/or equipment.
-A limited amount of grant funding may be used for the costs of technical assessments, licenses, engineering, and/or training, after approval by MEA.
+The majority of grant funds must be used directly on energy efficiency measures, including the purchase and installation of machinery and/or equipment.
+A limited amount of grant funding may be used for the costs of technical assessments, licenses, engineering, and/or training, only after written approval by MEA.

-Grant Restrictions & Limitations
+Program Restrictions & Limitations